 The truth is that selling is often one of the most difficult aspects of the job for small business owners.
 Having a sales strategy will help to focus your attention and ensure you're making the most of every opportunity.

 Improving your sales starts with having confidence in what you have to offer and understanding the needs of your customers.
 This applies whether you're selling products to a wide customer base or pitching to win just a few key contracts in your sector.

 Having a plan is essential.
 You'll need to identify prospects, create a sales forecast, generate leads and convert those leads into sales.
 If you rely on a few key customers, it's worth brushing up on your presentation, pitching and negotiation skills.
 You'll also need to master the art of networking to make new connections.

-It?s important to consider the platforms you?ll use to sell your products and services.
-Depending on the industry within which you operate, face-to-face selling may no longer be required, with an emphasis placed instead on remote product demonstrations and video conferencing.
+It's important to consider the platforms you'll use to sell your products and services.
+In many industries, face-to-face selling is no longer be required, with an emphasis placed instead on online sales, product demostrations and reviews on social media, virtual product demonstrations and video conferencing.

 If you're selling to a wider audience, you'll need to manage the process so that potential sales don't slip through the net.
 A customer relationship management (CRM) system is an essential tool that will help you keep on top of the status of leads.
 It'll flag up prospects and help you manage existing customer relationships so that you are maximising their potential.

 As your business grows, you may delegate the day-to-day job of selling to dedicated sales staff while you get on with driving the business forward.
 To get the best out of your sales team you'll need to set goals, communicate regularly, listen to their feedback, offer motivation and provide any necessary training and support.